bardzjhe/VoiceBot_PhoneCall_SIM800C/README.md

 # PhoneCall_Voicebots_SIM800C

 The program implements the Voicebots with Phone Call using ATK-SIM800C GSM/GPRS Module.
 Natural TTS will be integrated to facilitate advanced features.
-This project covers lots of scopes, like serial programming, multithreading, audio processing, and NLP-related features supported by Google Could Platform (GCP).
+This project covers lots of scopes, like serial programming, multithreading, audio processing, and NLP-related features supported by Google Cloud Platform (GCP).

 ## Getting started
 In order to use Python Client for Cloud Text-to-Speech API, you ought to go through the following steps: